drankit/plotting/README.md

-You are reading the README.md file in the **plotting** GitHub repository, for Russ Robbins.
+You are reading the README.md file in the **plotting** GitHub repository associated with Russ Robbins.
 This repository stores the files that plot electricity consumption.
 Please see below.

 ## Example - Plotting using Base R